JiangInsight/Finmaster/README.md

 ***
 Existing benchmarks are limited by their reliance on static datasets, narrow task scope, and inability to capture the dynamic, multi-faceted nature of real-world financial workflows.
-To address these issues, we present \textbf{FinMaster}, a holistic benchmark for mastering full-pipeline financial workflows with LLMs.
+To address these issues, we present **FinMaster**, a holistic benchmark for mastering full-pipeline financial workflows with LLMs.
+Our work introduces three key components:
+1. **FinSim**: a financial data simulator generating synthetic datasets that mirror real-world market dynamics
+2. **FinSuite**: a comprehensive task collection covering accounting, auditing, and consulting scenarios
+3. **FinEval**: a unified evaluation framework for systematic assessment of LLMs' financial capabilities